kuby49/gittraining/README.md

 Testing how a readme shoudl look like

-Trying out branch protection, should force me create a new branch
+Trying out branch protection, should force me create a new branch.
+Try 2